Termination of Employment

 - All requests for references must be referred to Human Resources.
 Drexel University and its representatives may only disclose the position(s) held and dates of employment of individuals about whom a reference is requested.

-- The immediate supervisor is responsible for completing the Separation Checklist, prior to the departure of the terminating Professional Staff Member, in order to ensure the collection of all University property, identification card, etc., and the completion of other measures necessary to protect the University during the separation.
+- The immediate supervisor is responsible for completing the Manager Separation Checklist [PDF], prior to the departure of the terminating Professional Staff Member, in order to ensure the collection of all University property, identification card, etc., and the completion of other measures necessary to protect the University during the separation.

 - The immediate supervisor is responsible for promptly completing a Personnel Action Form.
 The Personnel Action Form, and the letter of resignation from the terminating Professional Staff Member, must be forwarded to the Department of Human Resources during the pay period in which the termination occurs.